MagdaMii/MM_doc/README.md

 ## 🧩 Work Style

 - **Remote-First & Async Collaboration**
-  Thrives in distributed teams with clear communication and flexibility.
+  Works effectively in distributed teams with clear communication and flexibility.

 - **Strong Ownership of Documentation Lifecycle**
   Manages content from planning through delivery and continuous improvement.